Pirates vs. Diamondbacks Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has five doubles, seven home runs, 21 walks and 19 RBI (32 total hits).
-He has swiped four bases.
+- Andrew McCutchen has 35 hits with five doubles, seven home runs, 22 walks and 19 RBI.
+He's also stolen four bases.

-- McCutchen has picked up at least one hit in three straight games.
-In his last five games he is batting .350 with a home run, two walks and three RBI.
+- McCutchen heads into this game looking to extend his four-game hit streak.
+During his last five outings he is batting .333 with two walks and an RBI.

 McCutchen Recent Games